thecognifly/CogniFly-STL/Latest/readme.md

 5)  Redo steps 1 to 4 for the number of batteries you want to use.

-**Safety precaution and troubleshooting**: Before connecting the battery to the drone, it is suggested to verify with a multimeter the input and outputs power connectors of flight controller.
+**Safety precaution and troubleshooting**:
+Before connecting the battery
+to the drone, it is suggested to verify with a multimeter the input and outputs power connectors of the flight controller.
 If a short circuit is detected, don’t connect the battery, and verify/redo soldering.
 If verification successful, connect the battery to the drone and make sure flight controller is lightning up.
 If not, disconnect the battery